Track & HPDE

 Running a Stock Car First

 Before modifying anything, run the car in its standard configuration for at least a few sessions.
-The S550 GT in Performance Pack spec is capable enough to teach you the track without modification getting in the way.
-Understanding what the car does at its limits in stock form gives you a much clearer picture of where the money should go first — and for most drivers, that answer is tyres and brakes before anything else.
+The S550 GT in Performance Pack spec is capable enough to teach you the track without modification complicating the feedback.
+Understanding where the car's limits actually are, and what the stock brake and tire package feels like when it runs out of margin, gives you a much clearer picture of where the money should go first.

 Key Takeaways

-- Independent rear suspension, introduced with the S550 generation, is the platform's most significant dynamic improvement over earlier Mustangs and directly benefits on-track handling.
+• Independent rear suspension is the platform's most significant dynamic improvement over earlier Mustangs and directly benefits on-track handling, particularly on braking bumps and mid-corner surface imperfections.

 Written by